elasticio/elasticio.github.io/content/_getting-started/executions.md

 ## Executions Page

+Navigate to the new executions page from the left-side menu, under the *Analyze* selection.
+Select the new **Executions** menu item to navigate to this new page.

 This page shows the list of all executions.
 You can filter the executions by [flow names](#filtering-by-flow-name), [flow statuses](#filtering-by-status)